christopher-hone/christopher-hone.github.io/index.md

 Geordie and I ran a modular rep theory course Semester 1 2023.
 The website can be be found [here](https://sites.google.com/view/modular-representation-theory/home), as can recordings and notes for most lectures.

 Papers:
-[Geometric extensions](https://arxiv.org/abs/2309.11780), joing with Geordie Williamson.
+[Geometric extensions](https://arxiv.org/abs/2309.11780), joint with Geordie Williamson.

 My honours thesis [my thesis](./thesis.pdf).
 It covers some aspects of one dimensional algebraic geometry.